 - Use freezer jars if you want to freeze your sauce or canning jars if you'd like to can your sauce for shelf-stable storage.

-- Canned or frozen tomato sauce will keep up to a year.
+- Canned or frozen tomato sauce will keep for up to a year.

-- Once opened, refrigerate the jar and use the sauce within 5 days.
+- Once opened, refrigerate the jar, and use the sauce within five days.